Albuterol controlled-release tabletsPronunciation

 Treating or preventing symptoms of asthma, emphysema, and other reversible breathing problems.
 It may be used for other conditions as determined by your doctor.

-Albuterol controlled-release tablets is a beta-adrenergic agonist bronchodilator.
+Albuterol controlled-release tablets are a beta-adrenergic agonist bronchodilator.
 It works by relaxing the smooth muscle around the bronchioles, allowing air to flow in and out of the lungs more easily.

 Do NOT use albuterol controlled-release tablets if: